-Update: Feedback survey sent to new registrants and a survey is open for everyone on the website for suggested system and website improvements.
-Ongoing monitoring of system and improvements working with service provider.
+Update: Feedback survey sent to new registrants and open survey on the website for suggested system and website improvements.
+Ongoing monitoring, working with service provider.

 Objective 2: Provide clear, accessible guidance

 Keep published guidance under review and take account of feedback from registrants and other stakeholders.